ubco-mds-2021-labs/dashboard1-group-a/README.md

 This dashboard is primarily designed for engineers interested in creating energy efficient homes.
 However, this dashboard could also be useful as an educational tool for savvy individuals looking to find ways to reduce energy consumption in their homes.

 ## How does our dashboard work?

 Our dashboard contains two separate tabs for seeing the house climate conditions and the energy usage.
 The first tab has three components that a user can control.
 The first component is used for selecting what has to be compared across.
 On selecting the comparison type, the user can select the sub categories within the comparison type.
 For example, if the user wants to compare across different room types, the user can choose room type in the first dropdown and can choose the types of rooms using the checkbox.
 The third component lets the user select the time scale which is full(over 5 months every day), monthly(For 5 months), days of a week and hours of the day.
 On selecting one of this time scale, the average humidity over the time range selected is displayed over the comparison type.

 The second tab is about energy use.
 It also has the comparison factor dropdown box.
 The second checkbox is used to choose the level of humidity.
 The third and the fiurth component is used to choose the timescale and date range.
 The resulting plot will show the energy consumed by lights and appliances in the house for varying levels of conditions specified and the time range specified.
 It also shows the total energy consumption separately and its relationship with the factor.
 Below we will include a plot which shows how the selected factor changes over time within the specified range.

 These are the initial sketches of our dashboard.
-We are on a mission to achieve all the styling and functionalities displayed below:
+This is what we are working towards, but recognize there will likely be some changes along the way.
+Stay tuned!
 <img src ="assets/sketch_tab1.png" width="500px">
 <img src ="assets/sketch_tab2.png" width="500px">

 ## Description of our dataset